anyaterme/adscite/README.md

 Get cites from ADSabs

 ==== REQUIREMENTS ====
+Python 2.7.15

-You must to have installed wkhtmltopdf
+You must to have installed wkhtmltopdf and pdfunite

 ==== USE ====

 ./run.sh

+--- Output: summary.pdf